AVSimulation/SCANeR-Quick-Starts/Pages/HT_Create_a_simple_environment_from_scratch/HT_Create_a_simple_environment_from_scratch.md

    ![New terrain 1](./assets/New_terrain1.png) ![New terrain 2](./assets/New_terrain2.png)

 ## Step 2.
 Create the road network and the 3D

-In order for the Traffic module to drive the autonomous vehicles correctly, we have to create a logical road network in our terrain.

 1. To create a new road, simply click on the `Insert Segment` tool on the left side of the window, and click and drag your mouse to create the road you want in the main window.
 After you have drawn the tro segments composing your intersection, select one of them, rightclick and select `Detect Intersection`.
 You now have an intersetion between two roads 👍.